Lent 1 – Feb 26th, 2012 – Matthew 4:1-11 In the Name of Christ the Crucified +

 Redemption is coming.
 Salvation is coming.
 The destruction of sin and death is coming.
 With the temptation, Christ Jesus begins His active ministry, He strides forth into Satan’s domain and He begins dismantling it.
 He has resisted the Devil, and the Devil has no choice but to flee before Him.
-And over these coming weeks in Lent we will see Christ invade domain after domain which Satan thought was his, and we will see our Lord crush Satan again and again… even unto Good Friday itself, where Christ will enter death itself to defeat it.
+And over these coming weeks in Lent we will see Christ invade another domain which Satan thought was his, and we will see our Lord crush Satan there… even onto Good Friday itself, where Christ will enter death itself to defeat it.
 It is an awesome thing to behold God fighting for you, God Himself seeking to free you from sin and death, see Christ fighting the battle you could not.
 Let us watch and hear with humility and thanksgiving.
 In the Name of Christ the Crucified + Amen.